upgradingdave/camunda-8-jdbc-connector/README.md

 !!!
 Work in progress !!!

-This is the very beginning of an attempt at developing a Camunda 8 Connector that is capable of connecting to Databases via JDBC and running SQL commands.
+A Camunda 8 Connector capable of connecting to Databases via JDBC and running SQL commands.

-At the moment it doesn't do much other than select from an empty, in-memory, H2 Database.

 # Overview

-This connector maintains a simple in-memory cache of [DataSources](https://docs.oracle.com/javase/8/docs/api/javax/sql/DataSource.html).
-One `DataSource` for each unique database configuration.
+This connector maintains a simple in-memory cache of [DatabaseManagers](src/main/java/io/camunda/connector/db/DatabaseManager.java).
+One `DatabaseManager` is created for each unique jdbc  configuration.

-Each time a process instance arrives at a JDBC Connector Task, the [JdbcConnectorFunction](src/main/java/io/camunda/connector/JdbcConnectorFunction.java) checks the in-memory cache for a matching DataSource.
-If the cache contains a DataSource that matches exactly to the db configuration inside the [JdbcConnectorRequest](src/main/java/io/camunda/connector/JdbcConnectorFunction.java), then the DataSource is reused.
-Otherwise, a new DataSource is created using the db connection configuration found inside the  `JdbcConnectorRequest` as defined in the bpmn process diagram.
+Each time a process instance arrives at a JDBC Connector Task, the [JdbcConnectorFunction](src/main/java/io/camunda/connector/JdbcConnectorFunction.java) checks the in-memory cache for a matching `DatabaseManager` and if one is found it is used.
+Otherwise, a new `DatabaseManager` is created using the jdbc configuration passed via the [JdbcConnectorRequest](src/main/java/io/camunda/connector/JdbcConnectorRequest.java) as defined in the bpmn process diagram.

-In other words, if a process has multiple JDBC Connector tasks that all share same database connection configuration, a single Datasource is created and reused.
+If a bpmn process diagram has multiple JDBC Connector Tasks that all share same jdbc configuration, a single [DatabaseManager](src/main/java/io/camunda/connector/db/DatabaseManager.java) is created and reused.

-This also means that if a process has multiple JDBC Connector tasks that each connect slightly differently, a separate DataSource is created for each configuration.
+If a process has multiple JDBC Connector Tasks, and each Task connects to a different database or uses different database credentials, then a separate [DatabaseManager](src/main/java/io/camunda/connector/db/DatabaseManager.java) is created for each configuration.

 ## Supported Database Types